-Last week was ‘Stay Safe Online Week’, yet someone who clearly missed this was U.S. rapper Kanye West whose phone password was broadcast to the entire world (FYI, it’s 000000) and so together with our tech director Iain, team Mobi thought we’d put together three tips for Kanye and others on how to stay secure on all your devices and reverse the threat of cybercrime.
+Remember even the rich and famous like the U.S. rapper Kanye West had his phone password broadcast to the entire world and so together with our tech director Iain, team Mobiddiction thought we’d put together three tips for Kanye and others on how to stay secure on all your devices and reverse the threat of cybercrime.

 1) Always use a password manager.